MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/NodeJSAndCertificates.md

 sections or just skip to the [Workaround](#workaround) section for information about how to fix the issue.

 ### NodeJS and Certificate Validation
-NodeJS comes with a pre-compiled, hardcoded set of trusted root certificates and does not look at a Windows machine’s certificate store or the equivalent certificate folders/stores on other operating systems.
+NodeJS comes with a pre-compiled, hard-coded set of trusted root certificates and does not look at a Windows machine’s certificate store or the equivalent certificate folders/stores on other operating systems.
 Thus, NodeJS cannot validate a server certificate if it has not been issued by one of the included root certificate authorities (CA), even if you install the self-signed certificate or the corporate root CA certificate on the machine.
 Up to NodeJS 7.3.0 there is no easy way to extend those root certificates other than writing custom code to